rzzzwilson/plist/README.rst

     PListInsert(my_plist, "abc", "abc-value");

-This adds the value "abc-value" to the *PLIST* with the name of "abc".
+This adds the value "abc-value" under the key "abc" to the *PLIST*.

 To retrieve a value from a *PLIST* just use the key on the *PLIST*: